plops/cl-py-generator/example/110_gentoo/README.md

 - python: pandas, numpy, opencv, lmfit, tqdm
 - charge battery at most to 80% (requires tlp)

+- compile vfat, ext4, squashfs, loop, BLK_DEV_NVME, scsi into the kernel (not as module). this makes the system more resilent because i can boot without initramfs

 - rust is slowing the whole compilation down. so perhaps install firefox-bin and rust-bin

 ### can support (nice to have)